Definition: is a rough and scaly patch on the skin that develops from years of exposure to the sun.

 Both result in skin damage that can increase the risk of developing actinic keratosis and skin cancer.
 Exposure to the sun accumulated over time can also cause actinic keratosis.

 The daily use of sunscreen reduces the development of actinic keratosis.
-Before spending time outdoors, apply a broad spectrum sunscreen with a sun protection factor (SPF) of at least 30.
+Before spending time outdoors, apply a broad-spectrum sunscreen with a sun protection factor (SPF) of 30.

-For additional protection from the sun, wear tightly woven clothing that covers the arms and legs.
+For additional protection from the sun, wear tightly woven clothing covering the arms and legs.

-You can also consider using outdoor clothing or equipment specially designed to provide sun protection.
+You can also consider using outdoor clothing or equipment specially designed to protect the sun.

 Avoid tanning chambers.
 Exposure to UV rays from a tanning chamber causes as much damage to the skin as a tan acquired by the sun.

 And because the radiation from a tanning bed is absorbed in a short time, the photo-aging process accelerates and increases the risk of skin cancer.

 Check the skin regularly and report noticeable changes to your doctor.
 Examine your skin regularly, seeking the development of new skin growths or changes in existing moles, freckles, bumps, and birthmarks.